We believe that all Maitlands are ultimately related.

 By about 1000 AD, the Normans had begun to settle the Cotentin peninsula, at that time almost an island with only one road leading into it through the west coast route via La Haye du Puits.
 Settlement was still by invasion.
 The Northmen came to Normandy because of violent upheavals in their homelands, which left many men without lands and obliged to leave their homes.
 The area between Stavanger and Bergen was particularly affected.
 Near Stavanger is the small village of Matland.
 We have no evidence to support the thesis, but suspect that our forebear came from here.
 See derivation of the name, below.

 Records are poor because of relatively lax administration in the Middle Ages, and destruction of records during the French Revolution in the 18th century, and war in the 20th century.
 Those which remain indicate that Mautalents were "habitually buried" inside the parish church of Les Moitiers d'Allonne by 1640.
+See the map above right to locate Les Moitiers d'Allonne, and use the + sign on the map to enlarge the image

 This infers two hundred years of burials in the church, taking the Mautalents back to 1440.
 Presumably, in order to be of sufficient local importance to be buried in the church, members of the family had lived in the area for some time, perhaps a further two hundred years.
 This takes us back to 1240, still leaving a gap of around 250 years to account for.